 When you rent a property, your landlord’s responsible for building maintenance and most repairs, allowing you to focus on other aspects of your life.
 Whether you’re constantly on the road or have a busy schedule, renting provides convenience and peace of mind.
 You can easily find the newest property listings that suit your lifestyle without the added responsibilities of scheduling HVAC maintenance or septic tank maintenance, unlike homeownership.

 3. Can you afford to buy a new house?

 Suppose you’ve determined that you have a stable job and want to control your living space.
 Suitable homes with enough sqft are available and you’re ready to assume responsibility for household maintenance.
 Your decision to purchase or rent may depend on your finances.
-Determine if you’ve saved a sufficient down payment and qualify for a mortgage then compare the cost of owning a home to the cost of renting.
-It can be more affordable to purchase a house if rental prices are inflated where you live.
+Determine if you’ve saved a sufficient down payment and qualify for a mortgage then compare the cost of owning a home to the cost of renting, and if the property you want to move into is unmortgageable, be sure to check out the option of applying for a bridging loan for property in london (or wherever your desired property is located).
+Remember that it can be more affordable to purchase a house if rental prices are inflated where you live.

 4. Will global economic factors affect your ability to buy a new house?

 The global economy can affect your ability to buy property.
 The COVID-19 pandemic sparked a housing boom, causing house prices to rise by almost 10 percent.
 For some, soaring housing prices can make the difference between affording a mortgage and failing to qualify for a loan.
 Your needs could also affect your choice.
 Suppose you must have a house with a home office to ensure you can work from home but can’t find a new home for sale with a new office.
 This could prompt you to rent a house at this time.